jarusll/the-logs/index.md

 I will be reading alot for a while.

+I have been itching alot to mess around with testing.
+Especially TDD.
+I am looking into it.

 # 2022-04-18

 I had the day for myself.
 I am going to write about my DND character and play some Divinity with Wolfie.